 Method1 is applying the ALF-VB padding at picture boundaries, if the picture boundaries are also aligned with CTU boundaries; otherwise, the repetitive padding is applied.
 By applying this method, the selection of the ALF-VB padding and the repetitive padding at boundaries is unified.
 If a boundary, which can be a slice/brick/subpicture/360/picture boundary, is aligned with CTU boundaries, the ALF-VB padding is utilized; otherwise, the repetitive padding is used.

 Method2 is conditionally selecting an ALF padding method at subpicture boundaries.
-For a subpicture boundary, if independent subpicture decoding is enabled (subpic_treated_as_pic_flag[i]=1), the repetitive padding is used; otherwise, if the loop filter cannot reference samples located at other subpictures (loop_filter_across_subpic_enabled_flag[ i ]=0), the ALF-VB padding is used.
+For a subpicture boundary, if independent subpicture decoding is enabled (subpic_treated_as_pic_flag[i]=1 and loop_filter_across_subpic_enabled_flag[i]=0), the repetitive padding is used; otherwise, if the loop filter cannot reference samples located at other subpictures (loop_filter_across_subpic_enabled_flag[ i ]=0), the ALF-VB padding is used.

 Method3 is always applying the repetitive padding at subpicture boundaries.
 That is, if the current boundary is a picture boundary or a subpicture boundary, the repetitive padding is used.